raindrum/raindrum.github.io/2020/08/11/suing-the-police.md

-Modified: 2020-11-23
 Tags: ucla, law, notes, outline, police

 These are my organized notes from Suing The Police, a two-week class I took at UCLA Law in January 2020, with Professor Joanna Schwartz.
+I've tried to add hyperlinks to to various sources, so it might be helpful as a jumping-off point for research.
+Needless to say, **nothing here is legal advice.**

 I'm hoping to post more of my notes from other classes to the site, but it may be a while.

 ## Introduction to § 1983